 - Report: Air Pollution and Cancer (WHO)

-- Air pollution and health training toolkit for health workers (APHT of WHO)
+- Air pollution and health: Training toolkit for health workers (WHO)

 Children are particularly vulnerable to the damaging health effects of air pollution due to their unique susceptibility and exposure.
 Children’s respiratory tracts are more permeable, their breathing rate is twice as much as adults, and they take in more air per kilogram (kg) of their body weight.
-Children’s bodies, especially their lungs and brains, are still developing, with narrower blood vessels.
-And their immune systems are weaker than adults; hence, polluted air affects children more than adults.
+Additionally, children’s bodies, especially their lungs and brains, are still developing, with narrower blood vessels.
+Their immune systems are also weaker than adults, making polluted air more harmful to them.

 For more information see here: